IABTechLab/uid2docs/docs/guides/dsp-guide.md

 Use the logic below during bidding (2-b) to honor a user's opt-out.

 Leverage one of the server-side SDKs (see [SDKs](../sdks/summary-sdks.md)) to decrypt incoming UID2 tokens into raw UID2s.
-The response to the decrypt function contains the raw UID2 and the time that the raw UID2 was created, represented in the pseudocode example below as `established_timestamp`.
+The response to the decrypt function contains the raw UID2 and the timestamp (the time that the [POST /token/generate](../endpoints/post-token-generate.md) endpoint was called to create the UID2 token), represented in the pseudocode example below as `established_timestamp`.
 DSPs are required to check the most recent opt-out timestamp for a UID2, represented in the pseudocode below as `optout_timestamp`.

 The following diagram illustrates opt-out logic.